rishikhuranasufi/openhack/README.md

 ## API's to automate AWS Infra
-Its contains Open Hack solution to automate AWS infra Setup and objective is to create a re-usable framework that can provide notifications to various collaborator tools where users subscribe.
+It contains Open Hack solution to automate AWS infra Setup and objective is to create a re-usable CICD framework that can provide notifications to various collaboration tools where users subscribe.

 ## This document describes step by step instruction to install and setup the these API's.